trinodb/trino/docs/src/main/sphinx/functions/datetime.rst

 =====================================
-Date and Time Functions and Operators
+Date and time functions and operators
 =====================================

 These functions and operators operate on :ref:`date and time data types <date-time-data-types>`.

-Date and Time Operators
+Date and time operators
 -----------------------

 ======== ===================================================== ===========================